-Ben-Or's common coin is binary, which means that its output domain is $\{0,1\}$.
+Ben-Or's common coin is binary (produces outputs in $\{0,1\}$).
 It tolerates $t < \frac{n}{3}$ byzantine faults, the maximum number of faults any asynchronous BA protocol can tolerate \cite{t84,bracha84}.
-It is very simple.
+It is simple.
 It works as follows: Each party generates a random bit and broadcasts it.
-Then, each party waits until it has received bits from $n - t$ parties, and after receiving $n - t$ bits it outputs the majority bit it received (breaking ties arbitrarily).
-This coin is correct because for any bit $b$, if every honest party randomly generates $b$, then $b$ ends up being the majority bit for everyone, and so every honest party outputs $b$.
+Then, each party waits to receive from $n - t$ parties, and after doing so it outputs the majority bit it received (breaking ties arbitrarily).
+This coin works because for any bit $b$, if every honest party randomly generates $b$, then $b$ ends up being the majority bit for everyone, and so every honest party outputs $b$.
 Moreover, before some honest party generates a bit, the adversary cannot with 100\% accuracy predict what the common output $b$ (if any) will be.

-The drawback of Ben-Or's coin is that it is not very fair.
-For each bit $b$, the coin only guarantees the common output $b$ if at least $\ceil{\frac{n + t + 1}{2}}$ honest parties randomly generate the bit $b$.
+The drawback of Ben-Or's coin is its low fairness.
+For each bit $b$, the coin only guarantees the common output $b$ if at least $\ceil{\frac{n + t + 1}{2}}$ honest parties randomly generate $b$.
 When $t = \Theta(n)$, the probability of this is $2^{-\Theta(n)}$, which means that the coin is only $2^{-\Theta(n)}$-fair.
-Hence, BA protocols that use this coin \cite{benor83,bracha84} have expected latencies that grow exponentially with $n$.
-Note however that when $t = O(\sqrt{n})$, the probability that enough honest parties generate either bit is $\Omega(1)$, and the coin thus achieves constant fairness ($\delta$-fairness for a constant $\delta > 0$) \cite{benor83}.
+Consequently, BA protocols that use this coin \cite{benor83,bracha84} have exponential-in-$n$ expected latencies.
+Note however that when $t = O(\sqrt{n})$, the probability that enough honest parties generate either bit becomes $\Omega(1)$, and the coin thus achieves constant fairness ($\delta$-fairness for a constant $\delta > 0$) \cite{benor83}.